 Teaching English and Drama broadened my spectrum; besides satisfying my own reading penchant, I needed materials that appealed to my students.
 A friend introduced me to Roald Dahl’s clever short stories; afterwards, I read almost everything written by him.
 Dahl’s ability to create wonderful characters and beguiling plots makes him a favorite of mine.
-I am fondest of his short story collections for adults, but The Twits is a great example of children’s literature that adults can enjoy, and The Wonderful Story of Henry Sugar, Dahl’s classic tale of personal transformation, is ageless in its appeal.
+I am fondest of his short story collections for adults, but The Twits is a great example of children’s literature that adults can enjoy.
+Many of Dahl’s titles are ageless in their appeal.

 Kristin Fulton lived in the San Francisco Bay Area and in Washington, D.C. before settling in the Sierra Nevada Foothills of Northern California.

-When she isn’t writing, Ms. Fulton enjoys hiking, gardening, watercolor painting and playing the Ukulele.
+When she isn’t writing, Ms. Fulton enjoys hiking, gardening, experimenting in her art studio and playing the Ukulele.